moonglum/halunke/docs/stdio.md

 ## `puts`

 Prints the object to stdout.
-To determine how to represent the object, it will send the `to_s` message to the object, expecting a string.
+To determine how to represent the object, it will send the `to_string` message to the object, expecting a string.

 **Example:**